HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 |`false`|`collection`|Permitted, not required|Permitted, not required|At minimum the measure calculation: the MeasureReport(s) and the data evaluated to produce them|
 {: .grid}

-When `isDocument` is true the returned bundle is a document bundle, and must conform to the rules specified for a document bundle, which means that a DEQM Gaps In Care Bundle must have an identifier with a system and a value, have a date, and have the DEQM Gaps In Care Composition as the first resource.
+When `isDocument` is true the bundle must additionally conform to the rules specified for a document bundle, which means it has a `type` of `document` and the DEQM Gaps In Care Composition as its first entry, as well as an identifier with a system and a value, and a `timestamp`.

 Figure 3.6-7 illustrates the structure of a DEQM Gaps In Care Bundle returned when `isDocument` is true.

-- The [DEQM Gaps In Care Bundle Profile] shall include both the [DEQM Gaps In Care MeasureReport](StructureDefinition-deqm-individualmeasurereport.html) and [DEQM Gaps In Care DetectedIssue Profile] and optionally the resources included in the [DEQM Gaps In Care Composition Profile].
+- The [DEQM Gaps In Care Bundle Profile] **SHALL** include the [DEQM Individual MeasureReport Profile] and optionally, the [DEQM Gaps In Care DetectedIssue Profile] and the other resources that a [DEQM Gaps In Care Composition Profile] would reference.
-- In addition, the bundle shall include entries for all resources referenced by the included DEQM Gaps In Care MeasureReport, for example, the patient resource, the organization, the resources for the colonoscopy procedure and FOBT lab observation as shown in the figure.
+- In addition, the bundle **SHOULD** include entries for all resources referenced by the included DEQM Individual MeasureReport, for example, the patient resource, the organization, the resources for the colonoscopy procedure and FOBT lab observation as shown in the figure.
-- The bundle shall also include entries for the resources referenced by the [DEQM Gaps In Care DetectedIssue Profile], for example, `GuidanceResponse` if it is included.
+- The bundle **SHOULD** also include entries for the resources referenced by the [DEQM Gaps In Care DetectedIssue Profile] if it is included.
+For example, `GuidanceResponse`.

-{% include img-narrow.html img="gic-bundle-structure-edit.png" caption="Figure 3.6-7 DEQM Gaps In Care Bundle" %}
+{% include img-narrow.html img="gic-bundle-structure.png" caption="Figure 3.6-7 DEQM Gaps In Care Bundle (document)" %}

 ##### Requesting the Measure Calculation Without a Document (isDocument=false)
 {:.no_toc}

-When `isDocument` is false, the Server returns a `collection` bundle containing the DEQM Individual MeasureReport(s) and every resource referenced by those MeasureReports - the subject, the reporter, and each `evaluatedResource`.
-There is no Composition organizing the report into sections, so the bundle is not a document.
+When `isDocument` is false, the Server returns a `collection` bundle containing the DEQM Individual MeasureReport(s) and, as described above, it **SHOULD** also carry the resources those MeasureReports reference - the subject, the reporter, and each `evaluatedResource`.
+There will not be a Composition resource organizing the report into sections, so the bundle will not be a FHIR Document.

+Figure 3.6-8 illustrates the structure of a DEQM Gaps In Care Bundle returned when `isDocument` is true.

+{% include img-narrow.html img="gic-bundle-structure-edit.png" caption="Figure 3.6-8 DEQM Gaps In Care Bundle (collection)" %}

 As described in [How to Construct a Gaps in Care Report](#how-to-construct-a-gaps-in-care-report) above, the gaps-in-care-specific resources are permitted in this bundle but are not required.
 A Server may include a DetectedIssue to convey `gapStatus`, and may include other gaps-in-care resources such as a `GuidanceResponse`, alongside the measure calculation.
 Both of the following are valid responses to the same request:

 - **Measure calculation only** - the MeasureReport(s) and the resources they evaluated.
 This is the minimal form, and is what the example below shows.
 - **Measure calculation with gap status** - the same content plus one or more DetectedIssue resources, conveying the Server's gap determination without the document wrapper.

-Because the gaps-in-care resources are optional, a Client cannot rely on their presence and needs to handle a bundle that carries only the measure calculation.
+Because the gaps-in-care resources (DetectedIssue, GuidanceResponse) are optional, a Client cannot rely on their presence and needs to handle a bundle that carries only the measure calculation (MeasureReport).
 This shape suits a Client that wants the measure calculation rather than the Server's gap determination: a Client that ingests the MeasureReport into its own analytics or quality dashboard, a Client that applies its own gap logic to the evaluated data, or a Client that already has a workflow keyed on individual measure reports and does not need the document wrapper.

 When no DetectedIssue is returned, the gap status is not communicated explicitly, and the Client determines the gap for itself from the measure score, together with the scoring type and `improvementNotation` of the measure, as described in [Measure Evaluation for a Gap in Care](#measure-evaluation-for-a-gap-in-care).
 The `evaluatedResource` entries, and the [CQF Criteria Reference Extension] on them, still show which data contributed to which population criteria, so the Client can see the basis for the score.